drosen555/iqwebsite-clone/docs/virtualbox-sandbox-install.md

 use** and is intended for testing purposes only.

 ## Installation Prerequisites:
-1. [Oracle VirtualBox](https://www.virtualbox.org/) Used to run the Integrator sandbox
+1. [Oracle VirtualBox](https://www.virtualbox.org/) Used to run the ELTMaestro sandbox

-2. [Integrator Sandbox Image for VirtualBox](/try-a-sandbox/) The Integrator sandbox environment.
+2. [ELTMaestro Sandbox Image for VirtualBox](/try-a-sandbox/) The ELTMaestro sandbox environment.

-3. [Integrator Windows Client](/try-a-sandbox/) Used to interact with the Integrator server.
+3. [ELTMaestro Windows Client](/try-a-sandbox/) Used to interact with the ELTMaestro server.